porterbmoody/datascienceisawsome/docs/intro.md

 ### The Data Science Packages

 You'll also need to install some Python packages.
 A Python __package__ is a collection of functions, data, and documentation that extends the capabilities of base Python.
 Using packages is key to the successful use of Python for data science.
+Note that a Python package can be referred as a Python __library__ as well.
 The majority of the packages that you will learn in this book are related to the so-called [tidyverse packages](https://www.tidyverse.org/packages/) in R. There are attempts to port they tidyverse package process into Python.
 We are not showing the tools that recreate the tidyverse in Python but those that current Data Scientists use to do equivelent work in Python.
 You will notice that [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) is the primary tool with a few packages that come with base Python.
 Pandas [user guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html) will be referenced heavily as we progress.

 R Tidyverse Package                          | Python Package
 -------------                              | -------------